sovrynn/ecdo/1-EVIDENCE/earth-geo-state/climate/README.md

 # Earth Geological State

-Evidence pertaining to ECDO from the geological state of the Earth, such as weather.
+Evidence pertaining to ECDO from the geological state of the Earth, such as weather or ocean patterns.

 Holocene major events:
 - 11.7ka to present